bEEkEEper254/Dsc_phase2_group6_project/README.md

 ![image](https://github.com/user-attachments/assets/0e20666f-436f-4af5-b4f2-3678a6da3314)
 ![image](https://github.com/user-attachments/assets/ac74f426-e5f2-40f9-a90b-503fb6df4632)

 ### Correlation Analysis
 - **Relationship Between Rating and Revenue**: A Pearson correlation analysis is conducted to examine the relationship between average movie ratings and worldwide gross revenue.

-### Visualizations
-The notebook includes various visualizations such as:
-- **Time Series Plots**: To show trends in revenue and popularity over time.
-- **Heatmaps**: For geographic distribution of audience demographics.
-- **Bar and Pie Charts**: For comparisons across genres, studios, and revenue distribution channels.
-- **Scatter Plots**: For examining relationships like ratings vs. box office performance.

 ## Key Findings
 - A positive correlation was found between movie ratings and box office performance, indicating that higher-rated movies tend to perform better.